kubevela/kubevela.github.io/docs/end-user/workflow/component-dependency-parameter.md

 ### Inputs

-Inputs is made of `name` and `parameterKey`.
-Input uses `name` to reference output, `parameterKey` is a expression that assigns the value of the input to the corresponding field.
+Inputs is made of `from` and `parameterKey`.
+Input uses `from` to reference output, `parameterKey` is a expression that assigns the value of the input to the corresponding field.

 eg.